AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 **Version 1.5.0**

 - Updated documentation for :ref:`eclipse` module with new RST format
-- Updated :ref:`fswModuleTemplate` documentation to show how to add equation numbers, cite equations, do bold math variables and cite a figure caption.
+- Updated :ref:`cModuleTemplate` documentation to show how to add equation numbers, cite equations, do bold math variables and cite a figure caption.
 - Updated :ref:`reactionWheelStateEffector` and :ref:`vscmgStateEffector` such that max speed and max torque are consistently initialized to -1.
 A negative value was supposed to turn of speed and torque saturation, but this wasn't consistenly applied.
 - Updated :ref:`reactionWheelStateEffector` such that the RW state output message was not hard-coded and un-changeable.
 Otherwise a BSK process could never have multiple spacecraft being simulated.
 Now, the rw effector ``ModelTag`` is added to the beginning of the output message.
 This auto-generate method of message output names is avoided if the user sets the vector of output names from Python during the simulation setup.  **Note:** Any prior BSK script that was logging the old auto-generated RW state messages will need to update the msg name now to work again.
 See :ref:`bskKnownIssues` for more information.
 - Major enhancement to :ref:`vizInterface` where now multiple spacecraft can be added.
 You can create a list of spacecraft where :ref:`vizInterface` relies on common naming rules to find the right messages, or specify the messages for each spacecraft directly.
 This is demonstrated in :ref:`scenarioFormationBasic`.
 For now multiple craft with RW actuators are supported.
 Multi craft with thrusters will need to be added later.